Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: Problem Formulation

 where the expectation is taken with respect to the bidder's private randomness, and $C>0$ is an absolute constant independent of $T$ and the sequences $(v_t)_{t\in [T]}$, $(m_t)_{t\in [T]}$. \end{theorem}

-Since an $\Omega(\sqrt{T})$ lower bound of the regret is standard (see, e.g. \cite[Appendix B]{han2020optimal}), Theorem \ref{thm:main} shows that the near-optimal regret $\widetilde{O}(\sqrt{T})$ is achievable for the adversarial first-price auction.
-Hence, Theorem \ref{thm:main} completes the theoretical picture of learning in repeated first-price auctions with full information.

-Despite the existence of a near-optimal policy in terms of the regret, Theorem \ref{thm:main} does not discuss the running time of the policy $\pi$; in fact, the first policy we construct for Theorem \ref{thm:main} will provide clear theoretical insights but suffer from a running time super-polynomial in $T$.
-The next result shows that, by exploiting the structure of the oracle, this policy can be modified to achieve the same rate of regret but enjoying a (close-to) linear time/space complexity.
+Since an $\Omega(\sqrt{T})$ lower bound of the regret is standard (see, e.g. \cite[Appendix B]{han2020optimal}), Theorem \ref{thm:main} shows that the (near-)optimal regret $\widetilde{O}(\sqrt{T})$ is achievable for adversarial first-price auctions.
+However, despite the existence of a near-optimal policy in terms of the regret, Theorem \ref{thm:main} does not discuss the running time of the policy $\pi$; in fact, the first policy we construct for Theorem \ref{thm:main} will provide clear theoretical insights but suffer from a running time super-polynomial in $T$.
+The next result shows that, by exploiting the structure of the oracle, this policy can be modified to achieve the same rate of regret but enjoying small time/space complexity.

 \begin{theorem} There exists a policy $\pi$ satisfying the regret bound in Theorem \ref{thm:main} with space complexity $O(T)$ and time complexity $O(T^{3/2})$. \end{theorem}